 Call for Participation

-The symposium will consider how we recognise, value and communicate design research’s reflexive and context-sensitive contributions to knowledge creation, integration, and dissemination.
+Over three days, the symposium will consider how we recognise, value and communicate design research’s reflexive and context-sensitive contributions to knowledge creation, integration, and dissemination.

 Monash University, Design Health CollabImage taken as part of an ongoing ethnographic exploration of design research and practice in action.

-We aim to celebrate the diversity of design research practice through sharing, annotating and contextualising our collective experience through hands-on design practice.
-We hope to expand our understanding of knowledge creation in design and pave the way for more inclusive, creative practice epistemologies that resist a singular definition of design research.
-Celebrating the contributions of practice to knowledge creation and dissemination.
+Design researchers also often design their own relationship to the discipline, innovating new methods and evolving nuanced and unique creative practices and styles.
+Refined over time, and in collaboration with others.
+We aim to celebrate the diversity of design research practice and hope to expand our understanding of knowledge creation and dissemination in design.
+Paving the way for more inclusive, creative practice epistemologies that resist a singular definition of design research.

 Monash University, Leah HeissThe Tactile Tools™ bring together diverse groups of people to solve complex problems, another example of design research and practice in action.